isaac-mason/recast-navigation-js/packages/recast-navigation/README.md

 const { positions, indices } = debugNavMesh;
 ```

-If you are using three.js, you can use built-in helpers from the [`@recast-navigation/three` package](https://github.com/isaac-mason/recast-navigation-js/tree/main/packages/recast-navigation-three/README.md).
+If you are using three.js or playcanvas, you can use built-in helpers from the integration libraries [`@recast-navigation/three`](https://github.com/isaac-mason/recast-navigation-js/tree/main/packages/recast-navigation-three/README.md) / [`@recast-navigation/playcanvas`](https://github.com/isaac-mason/recast-navigation-js/tree/main/packages/recast-navigation-playcanvas/README.md).

 #### Detour Status Codes